 On 17 June 2019, the Company agreed a content funding facility with SPV Investments Ltd ('SPV), a special purpose vehicle.
 SPV was established and is owned equally by Michael Tobin, the Company's Chairman, and Candy Ventures sarl, the Company's largest shareholder.
 The SPV was established to provide minimum revenue guarantees of up to US\$4 million to certain leading new and existing content partners of the Company.
 Audioboom pays the SPV 8% of the net advertising revenue (after paying the content partner its share) received by Audioboom, in relation to those podcasts.
 The underlying providers of the guarantees were to be granted 25,000 warrants to subscribe for ordinary shares in the Company for every US\$1 million of guarantee provided, subject to a maximum of 100,000 warrants.
 The exercise price of all warrants associated with the SPV content funding facility is £3.30 per ordinary share each, with such warrants being exercisable for five years from grant.
-The initial use of the content funding facility was to provide a guarantee of US\$1 million in June 2019.
-The second guarantee provided by the SPV in January 2020 of US\$1.75 million led to a grant of an aggregate of 43,750 warrants split equally between Michael Tobin and Candy Ventures sarl.
-The third guarantee provided by the SPV in December 2020 of US\$2.2 million led to a grant of 31,250 warrants split equally between Michael Tobin and Candy Ventures sarl.
-In the prior year, a guarantee by the SPV in June 2019 led to a grant of an aggregate of 25,000 warrants split equally between Michael Tobin and Candy Ventures sarl.
 A total of 100,000 warrants have now been issued pursuant to the facility, which is the maximum number of warrants being capable of issue in this regard.
-Following the third use of the content funding facility, as at 31 December 2020 the amount remaining available under the facility was approximately US\$1.1 million.
+As at 31 December 2021 the amount remaining available under the facility was approximately US\$3.9 million.